nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 # Uni_project

-Collection of different Deep Learning models applied to a particle dataset using Keras
+Collection of different Machine Learning models and neural network structures applied to a particle dataset using Keras.